0

 Your Cart

 Welcome to my blog!
-Explore art and jewelry, what inspires me and the work I create, all with a hint of education.
+Explore what inspires me and the work I create.

 In the realm of ancient trees, Ginkgo biloba stands as a living relic, a testament to the resilience of nature and the passage of time.
 This unique tree, with its fan-shaped leaves and fascinating history, holds both scientific significance and cultural allure.
 Join us on a journey to uncover the facts and mythology surrounding Ginkgo biloba, a botanical marvel that has captured the human imagination for centuries….